-From rich buttermilk pancakes to savory omelettes and breakfast burritos bursting with fresh ingredients, Newport is home to some of the most indulgent breakfast dishes around.
-Start your day at Belle's Cafe at Newport Shipyard.
+From rich buttermilk pancakes to savory omelettes and breakfast burritos stuffed with fresh ingredients, Newport is home to some of the most indulgent breakfast dishes around.
+Start your day with a harbor view at Belle's Cafe at Newport Shipyard.
 Their outdoor seating area overlooks the harbor alongside some seriously impressive super yachts within this working shipyard where the pancakes have been described as the best, ever.
 (Open seasonally)

 ON THE SHORE

 There's a reason people travel from all over to experience Newport's 3.5-mile Cliff Walk.
 It's where the serenity of salt air and crashing waves meets the marvel of Gilded Age architecture.
 It's also where invigoration meets total relaxation.
 Run, jog or stroll at your own pace, stopping along the way to marvel at scenic overlooks and some of Newport's most opulent, historic homes.

 If you're hungry for classic New England flavors, we've got you covered.
 Head to The Black Pearl for a cup of world-famous clam chowder.
 The building originally operated as a sail loft shop opened in the 1920s, and in 1974 transitioned to the restaurant we know today.
 If the weather is nice, opt to sit on their outdoor patio—a classic spot for sipping a dark n' stormy and watching the boats sail in and out of the harbor.
 Or walk a few steps next door to Clarke Cooke House, another Newport staple, and savor oysters on the half shell caught straight from local waters with complimentary harbor views.

-Walk it off along Bowen’s and Bannister’s Wharves where you'll find cobblestone paths lined with a mix of local boutiques, exquisite galleries, eclectic artisans, award-winning restaurants and more, all set on the waterfront in the heart of downtown.
+Walk it off along Bowen’s and Bannister’s Wharves where you'll find historic cobblestone paths lined with a mix of local boutiques, exquisite galleries, eclectic artisans, award-winning restaurants and more, all set on the waterfront in the heart of downtown.

 ON THE WATER

 SIP WITH A VIEW

-A quick ride to Goat Island (don't worry, you can drive or walk) will land you at Scarpetta, the trendy restaurant located at Gurney's Newport Resort.
+A quick ride to Goat Island (don't worry, you can drive or walk) will land you at Newport Harbor Island Resort.
 If you're lucky enough to visit when the weather is warm, head outside to their waterfront dining area for a specialty pre-dinner cocktail alongside breathtaking views of the Newport Bridge and sailboats dotting the harbor.